filamentgroup/Responsive-Images/README.md

 - cookieAge: The number of milliseconds the cookie should stay valid.
 Default: <code>30000</code>

 - cookieDomain: The domain that the cookie may be retreived.
-Default: <code>location.host && location.host.match( /[^\.]+\.[^\.]+$/ )</code>.
-Note that this usally evaluates to something like "example.com"

-- subdomainAccess: Allow access to the cookie on subdomains of the cookieDomain.
-Default: false
+Default: domain being accessed

 - cookiePath: The path on the cookieDomain where the cookie is valid.
 Default: <code>"/"</code>